This article will help you:

 - Individually consider offenses you find in a report; don’t automatically deny based on any offense

-- Inform the applicant/tenant when you will take negative actions based on the result of a background report (and provide certain information, listed later in this article)
+- Inform the candidate/tenant when you will take negative actions based on the result of a background report (and provide certain information, listed later in this article)

-- Give applicants/tenants a chance to explain offenses that you found, and consider those explanations and circumstances as part of your evaluation process
+- Give candidates/tenants a chance to explain offenses that you found, and consider those explanations and circumstances as part of your evaluation process

 What are your duties under the Fair Credit Reporting Act (FCRA)?